How to Size a Window Unit

 Although window units aren’t as effective as central heating and air is, these appliances can be a major help when we’re desperate for some much-needed comfort.
 But how do you know what size to get?
 There are a lot of different ones out there, and installing the wrong one can actually be more problematic.

-The pros at Acree Plumbing & Air have a simple and quick guide to sizing a window unit that will hopefully make the process a little bit easier.
+The pros at Acree Plumbing, Air & Electric have a simple and quick guide to sizing a window unit that will hopefully make the process a little bit easier.

 Time for Some Math!